sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/wolfi/add_update_images.md

 - Update the base image hashes in `dev/oci_deps.bzl`.
 - Open, or update the already open pull request updating the hashes.

-To update the images (perhaps to pick up a just-released package version), [find a scheduled build](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=main) in Buildkite named "Nightly Rebuild of Wolfi Base Images", and hit "Rebuild".
+To rerun the automation (perhaps to pick up a just-released package version), click the Buildkite run link in the [auto-update pull request](https://github.com/sourcegraph/sourcegraph/pulls?q=is:pr+head:wolfi-autoupdate/main+is:open) and hit "Rebuild".
+Alternatively, look for the latest "Nightly Rebuild of Wolfi Base Images" run [on Buildkite](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=main).

 #### Manual image updates